© Marcel Burkhardt

 MSc/PhD topics are offered within current research projects of the Swiss Ornithological Institute.
 Own research ideas can be proposed to see if they fit into projects of the Institute.

 The Swiss Ornithological Institute studies a variety of ornithological phenomena, ranging from basic research topics to applied conservation projects.
-Examples include analyses of bird distribution patterns, studies on the ecological requirements of species (e.g. space use, food, etc.) and on environmental factors affecting bird migration, evaluation of actions taken in favour of endangered species (e.g. in agricultural landscapes), investigations into the effects of disturbances and stress on birds.
+Examples include analyses of bird distribution patterns, studies on the ecological requirements of species (e.g. space use, food, etc.) and on environmental factors affecting bird migration, evaluation of actions taken in favor of endangered species (e.g. in agricultural landscapes), investigations into the effects of disturbances on birds.

 As the MSc or PhD will be conducted within a project of the Swiss Ornithological Institute, we are immediately interested in the results and make therefore high demands on work ethic, endurance, quality, data analyses and writing.
-Ideally, the written thesis reaches the level of one or several manuscripts ready for submission, but we acknowledge that due to time limitations form and results may not necessarily have the standards required for publication yet (particularly applies to MSc theses).
+Ideally, the written thesis reaches the level of one or several manuscripts ready for submission, but we acknowledge that due to time limitations results may not necessarily have the standards required for publication yet (particularly applies to MSc theses).